OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 **Using Microsoft vcpkg**

-Microsoft vcpkg is a “C++ Library Manager for Windows, Linux, and macOS” which helps developers build/install dependencies.
+Microsoft vcpkg is a "C++ Library Manager for Windows, Linux, and macOS" which helps developers build/install dependencies.
 Although it is cross-platform, this guide only discusses vcpkg on Windows.

 As of this writing, vcpkg is only supported on Visual Studio 2015 Update 3 and later versions; if using an earlier version of Visual Studio, skip down to the manual setup instructions later in this section.